5 Ways Clubs Increase Member Engagement Through Text Message (Plus Templates)

 There’s a good chance members already have your main number saved in their phones, so when they see one of your texts, they instantly know who it’s from.
 This increases response rates, click-through rates (if you include URLs), and ultimately conversion rates.

 Using the same number is more convenient for you, too.
 You already have that number posted and printed everywhere.
-There’s no extra marketing to do, and it’s much easier to get people to text with that number than to introduce a new one.
+There’s no extra marketing to do, and it’s much easier to get club members to text with that number than to introduce a new one.

 This also makes it easier for members to reach out to you whenever they have questions.
 As soon as they have your number saved, they can whip their phones out to text you for updates, questions, or to make reservations.